HomeMarketingThe Impact of User-Generated Content (Reviews, Photos) in Directory Rankings

 2. Create designated photo spots with good lighting and interesting backgrounds

-3. Run photo contests that incentivize high-quality image submissions
+3. Run photo contests that reward high-quality image submissions

 4. Respond to and thank users who share photos on your listing